Extended states in one-dimensional aperiodic lattices with linearly varying patches: Results

 where $G_{NN}(E)$ and $G_{1N}(E)$ are the Green-function matrix elements.
-We use a numerically accurate renormalization scheme described in Ref.~\cite{FA92}.
-LEs $\gamma$ are inversely proportional to localization length.
-The inequation that $\gamma<1/N$ is often used as signals that states are extended.
-Fig.~\ref{Fig7} shows $\gamma<1/N$ when energies at $E=0, t$, and $-2\cos(4\pi/5)t$, and $\gamma>1/N$ as $N$ are enough large when energies deviate the three $E$ a little bit.
-It means extended states exist at discrete resonance energy levels.
-As $N$ increase, Fig.~\ref{Fig8} shows $\gamma\to0$ when $W<W_c$ and $\gamma$ are finite when $W>W_c$.
-These are entirely consistent with these judged by RLTs $\Lambda$ that shown in Figs.~\ref{Fig5} and ~\ref{Fig6}.
+We use a numerically accurate renormalization scheme to calculate them~\cite{FA92}.
+Generally, the LE $\gamma$ is inversely proportional to localization length.
+At finite system sizes for extended states, $\gamma$ may be less than zeros.
+In practice, for finite system size the inequation $\gamma\leq1/N$ is often used as a sign that states are extended.

+Figs.~\ref{Fig7}(a)-(c) show $\gamma\leq1/N$ when energies at $E^\kappa_M$; as system sizes $N$ are large enough, $\gamma>1/N$ when energies deviate from $E^\kappa_M$ even a little bit.
+This implies $E^\kappa_M$ are discrete resonance levels.
+In Fig.~\ref{Fig7}(d), we plot the $\gamma$ versus $E^\kappa_M$ with $M=300$.
+It shows most of $\gamma$ are smaller than $1/N$, which indicates these states are extended.
+At the same time, many are larger than $1/N$.
+We also plot the $\gamma$ at $M=301$.
+Conversely, all values of $\gamma$ are larger than $1/N$, i.e., all these states are localized ones.

+Figs.~\ref{Fig8}(a), (c), (e) and (g) show as $N$ increases, there exist regions that $\gamma\to0$ and $\gamma$ are finite.
+The $W_c$ separates the two types of regions, which agrees with that shown in Fig.~\ref{Fig6}.
+At the same time, Figs.~\ref{Fig8}(b), (d), (f) and (h) plot $\gamma$ versus $W$ at $E^\kappa_M$ and $E^\kappa_M\pm10^{-4}t$.
+They show in extended-state-W regions, when energies deviate from $E^\kappa_M$ a little bit, $\gamma$ are finite, which means these states are localized.